-- 20-minute detentions may be applied during recess or lunch, at a time and place designated by the teacher or HoD. - 20-minute detentions applied by the Deputy Principals/Heads of Department Student Development: student is required to report to the Detention Room during recess or lunch, supervised by a teacher for the required period. - Out of school hours detentions: detentions of 30 minutes from 8:00am to 8:30am and 3:10 pm to 3:40 pm on school days, or for a different length or at an alternative time.
+- 20-minute detentions may be applied during recess or lunch, at a time and place designated by the teacher or HoD. - 20-minute detentions applied by the Deputy Principals/Heads of Department Student Development: student is required to report to the Detention Room during recess or lunch, supervised by a teacher for the required period. - Out of school hours detentions: detentions of 30 minutes from 8:00am to 8:30am and 3:10 pm to 3:40 pm on school days, or a Saturday detention from 9:00 am to 10:30am.
 Parents will be advised of the proposed period of out of school hours detentions and procedures before the detention is imposed.